riscv-europe/summit-website-development/summit/2026/call-for-demos.md

 for the final description before the event to confirm acceptance at the according deadlines.

-Demos will follow the same structure as posters.
-Meaning that only live demonstrators will be shown at the expo area.
-No demo recording versions will be allowed during the event.
+Only live demonstrations will be shown at the expo area.
+No pre-recorded demo will be allowed during the event.

 ## Demo format